pqrkchqps/diehard-dot-fund-school/beginner/getting_started.md

 If people join but don't introduce themselves, you might like to welcome them to the group with an @mention.

+“Welcome to the group @Jane!
+It's great to have you here, would you saying a little bit about your work in this space?”

 ## Champion the use of Loomio 🏆

 Model behaviour that others can learn to emulate, to be more inclusive and engaging, and help decisions progress constructively: